 Worksheet Answer Key

-The last page of the lesson plan document is an answer key for the homework assignment.
-For the most part, students’ responses should mirror those of the answer key.
-The last question asks students to define atoms in their own words and explain how they make up everything in the world.
-You will need to review these responses student by students to ensure their answers are accurate.
+The lesson plan document includes answer keys for both the practice and homework worksheets.
+For the practice, students’ responses should mirror those of the answer key.
+Their responses on the homework assignment, on the other hand will vary.
+The goal is for them to learn about the elements in a fun way.
+Ensure you check their work for accuracy.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.